 Death with Dignity Acts

 At this time, three states have enacted Death with Dignity Acts: Oregon, Washington, and Vermont.
 Learn more about the Death with Dignity laws:

 - Information about the laws and how to access them

 - Death with Dignity Act: A Guidebook for Health Care Professionals [pdf] from The Center for Ethics in Health Care, Oregon Health & Science University

-- Oregon State Death with Dignity Act Information
+- Information about the Oregon Death with Dignity Act from the Oregon Health Authority

 - Oregon Hospice Association